 I really must lose some weight, I told myself for the umpteenth time as I viewed my reflection in the mirror.
 Things always looked worse when you could see your whole body at once.
-I had faced every problem that had arisen in the last year by eating chocolate bars and cookies.
+I had faced every problem that had arisen in the last year by eating chocolate bars, cookies, and other comfort foods.
 How could I have fallen into such bad habits?
 I was so slim a couple of years ago.
 My reflection looked even more disgusted than me, if that was possible.

-At night I looked at my aunt’s clothes, feeling a bit guilty as I went through the wardrobe and the drawers.
+At night I looked at my aunt’s clothes, feeling a bit guilty as I went through her wardrobe and drawers.
 I would donate the clothing to charity, I decided.
 I wondered sadly who would sort out my clothes when I died.
-My parents are both dead, I don’t have any siblings and I’m not close to any of my relatives.
+My parents are both dead, I don’t have any siblings, and I’m not close to any of my relatives.

-I made the bed with fresh linen and put on my new nightgown that I had bought for this visit.
+I made the bed with fresh linen and put on my new nightgown that I had bought for the visit.
 I couldn’t resist going up into the attic to look in the mirror.
 Yes, the nightgown was very pretty and feminine, although I had no one to impress with it.
 In the dim light my eyes looked tired and my face droopy.
 They tell you about wrinkles forming as you age, but the droop is worse.
-They lie to you about their cosmetics being anti-aging, too, I thought.
-All those expensive skin creams - what a waste of money.
+They lie about their cosmetics being anti-aging, too, I thought.
+The numerous and expensive skin creams that I had collected over the last few years had been a total waste of money.

 The next morning I awoke to another dull and grey day.
 I decided that before I ate breakfast I would give the mirror a good cleaning.
 Natural light entered the attic from a small window.
 As I worked, a burst of sunlight broke through the grey clouds and hit the mirror.
 Something sparkling on my sweater in my reflection caught my eye.
-I looked closely and saw to my amazement that my reflection was wearing a broach - a silver rose.
+I looked closely and saw to my amazement that my reflection was wearing an opal brooch edged with gold.
 Had I attached a piece of my aunt’s jewelry to my sweater without thinking?
 I slapped my hand on my chest and looked down.
-There was no broach there!
+There was no brooch there!

 My reflection stepped back with me, her eyes wide in shock, every action in tune with mine.
-Every time I moved to feel the spot where the broach should be she did too.
+Every time I moved to feel the spot where the brooch should be she did too.
 I backed up to the edge of the attic by the stairs, and she did the same thing in her attic.
-Everything I did, she did in sync with me - but still the broach remained on her sweater and was absent on mine.
+Everything I did, she did in sync with me—but still the brooch remained on her sweater and was absent on mine.

 The Comfort of Tea